Overview

 - Ground transportation as listed in the itinerary

-- Towels, shampoo, conditioner and bath gel at each lodge
+- Towels, shampoo, conditioner, and bath gel at each lodge

-- Gratuities for service staff (lodge staff, mule drivers and route chefs) valued at $50 (this does not include your lead trekking guide and assistant)
+- Gratuities for service staff (lodge staff, mule drivers, and route chefs) valued at $50 (this does not include your lead trekking guide and assistant)

-- 27-oz Klean Kanteen water bottle provided by OARS and a water bottle provided at the pre-trek meeting
+- 27-oz Klean Kanteen water bottle provided by OARS

 - Duffel bag (loaned) to pack your belongings into for the trek (must be returned or incur a $50 fee)